Mihrimah Sultan (daughter of Suleiman I): Mosques and charities

-Mihrimah also sponsored a number of major architectural projects.
-Her most famous foundations are the two Istanbul mosque complexes that bear her name, both designed by her father's chief architect, Mimar Sinan.
+Mihrimah Sultan also commissioned a number of major architectural projects.
+Her most famous commissions are the two Istanbul mosque complexes that bear her name, both designed by her father's chief architect, Mimar Sinan.

 The first Mihrimah Sultan Mosque (Turkish: Mihrimah Sultan Camii), also known as the İskele Mosque (Turkish: İskele Camii), is one of Üsküdar's most prominent landmarks and was built between 1543 or 1544 and 1548.
 The twin-minaret mosque complex consisted of a mosque, a medrese, a soup kitchen to feed the poor, a clinic and a primary school.
 The primary school, library and medrese are now used as an outpatient clinic.

 The second Mihrimah Sultan Mosque beside the Edirne Gate (Turkish: Edirnekapı) in the western wall of the old city of Istanbul was built between 1562 and 1565.
 It consists of a fountain, medrese and hamam.
 Unlike its namesake, it features a single minaret.

-She also commissioned the repair of the 'Ayn Zubaydah spring in Mecca and established a foundation to supply wrought iron to the navy.
+She also funded the repair of the 'Ayn Zubaydah spring in Mecca and established a foundation to supply wrought iron to the navy.

-Mihrimah Sultan Mosque at Edirnekapı, İstanbul, Turkey.